remult/remult/docs/guide/setup-angular.md

    **For this change to take effect, our Angular app's dev server must be restarted by terminating the `dev-ng` script and running it again.**
    :::

-4. Add a `signIn` server function to the `AppComponent` class.
+4. Add a `signIn` backend method to the `AppComponent` class.
 The (very) simplistic `signIn` function will accept a `username` argument, define a dictionary of valid users, check whether the argument value exists in the dictionary and return a JWT string signed with a secret key.

    The payload of the JWT must contain an object which implements the Remult `UserInfo` interface, which consists of a string `id`, a string `name` and an array of string `roles`.